Heinrich Wilhelm Ferdinand Wackenroder: Career and work

 especially known for his discovery of carotin and his correspondence with Goethe.
 In subsequent years he became co-editor of Archiv der Pharmazie.

 In 1826 Wackenroder isolated corydalin from Corydalis cava and in 1831 isolated carotin in an ether extract from carrots.
-In 1845 he discovered the Wackenroder solution, a polythionic acid, resulting from the reaction of dilute sulphuric acid with hydrogen sulphide.
+In 1845 he discovered the Wackenroder solution, a polythionic acid, resulting from the reaction of aqueous sulphur dioxide with hydrogen sulphide.